Calistic/BacterialSpeciesDashboard/readme.md

 Create an interactive dashboard to display easily interoperable results from a clinical experiment.

 ## Methods
-- Use d3.json to fetch and parse biodiversity datasamples.json, manipulate and filter data to display information specific to particular volunteer.
+- Use d3.json to retrieve and parse json file.
+Curate data to display information specific to specific volunteers.

-- Use event handlers in JavaScript to add interactivity to a data visualization.
+- Use event handlers in JavaScript for interactivity.

 - Create dynamic plots with Plotly, including bar charts, bubble chart, and gauge indicator chart.